py2ai/py2ai.github.io/_posts/2022-05-28-Learn-Python-Part-01.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```
 Let's do the same thing by writing the following code in a new file named `main.py` in any location or path in your computer.
 Open up a new Terminal and cd to the path.
-Then type `python main.py`

 ### main.py
 {% include codeHeader.html %}